prabhakarrana/Udacity-Self-Driving-Car/Advanced Lane Finding/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The code is in 30th code cell of Advanced Lane Finding.ipynb and function is named def roc_in_meters. here is the snippet
+The code is in Advanced Lane Finding.ipynb and function is named def roc_in_meters. here is the snippet
 ![alt text][image7]